teamallnighter/tetrad-blog-site/_posts/2017-09-25-introduction.md

 layout: post
 banner_image: ''
 ---
-Welcome to the Belkirk College of Engineering Demo Site!
+Welcome to the Tetrad College of Engineering Demo Site!

 This site allows you to explore Forestry's features and functionality, and is **not** meant to be used as a production website.
 To get started building your own site, please see our [documentation](https://forestry.io/docs/).